Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-65-leaps-of-faith.md

 "And then what?"
 Vemik asked.

-"We find a place to land, we set up the jump array, the others come through, and then… well, we see what kind of planet she is."
+"We find a place to land, we set up the jump array, the others come through, and then... well, we see what kind of planet she is."
 Julian patted the wall beside him. "*Misfit’s* done it plenty of times.
 It’s what she was made for."

 "What do we do until we land?"
 Vemik asked.